rasoikot-ras/My-Assignment-6/README.md

 # DigiTools
   DigiTools is a modern, high-performance web application designed for creators and businesses to explore and purchase premium digital assets.
-Inspired by high-end SaaS designs, it features a seamless user experience, a dynamic cart     system, and a fully responsive interface.
+Inspired by Programming Hero designs, it features a seamless user experience, a dynamic cart     system, and a fully responsive interface.
+#
+#
 ## Technology Used
 ## .
 React.js
 ## .
 Tailwind CSS